 You should read this entire prospectus supplement and the accompanying prospectus carefully.
-Words and expressions defined elsewhere in this prospectus supplement and the accompanying prospectus have the same meanings in this section.
+Words and expressions used in this section but not defined herein shall have the same meanings assigned to them elsewhere in this prospectus supplement and the accompanying prospectus.
 Investing in the notes involves certain risks.
 In addition, the purchase of the notes may involve substantial risks and be suitable only for investors who have the knowledge and experience in financial and business matters to enable them to evaluate the risks and merits of an investment in the notes.
 You should make your own inquiries as you deem necessary without relying on the Republic or any underwriter and should consult with your financial, tax, legal, accounting and other advisers, prior to deciding whether to make an investment in the notes.
 You should consider, among other things, the following: